cit-bioinfo/WISP/README.md

 ## 3 Gene expression using SMAP and FeatureCount
 <a name="genexp"></a>
 Use the `SMAPcount` function in the SMAP R package.
-This function gives two separate count data matrix for the tumor and host respectively from bam files using featurecount function at the gene or exon level.
+This function gives two separate count data matrix for the tumor and host respectively from bam files using featurecount function at the gene or exon level (gene level by default).

 ```
 #Example